 Hot water and more flour is added and mixture is firmed up into a large dough ball.
 Let the chicken n’ dumplings dough rest for about 10 minutes, then shape into 3 equal sized portions.

 Roll out the dough on a flour covered surface, one dough ball at a time, until it is thinly rolled out, and about the size of a pie crust.

 Use a pizza cutter (or a very sharp knife) to cut the chicken n’ dumpling dough into long strips about an inch wide.
 Repeat the entire rolling/cutting process with the other two dough balls, adding additional flour to cutting board before rolling each one.

-Once the broth is boiling, carefully drop the “dumplings” a few at a time into the boiling broth, continuing until all dumplings are in the pot.
+Once the broth is boiling, carefully drop the “dumplings” a few at a time into the boiling broth, continuing until all the dumplings are in the pot.

 Add a small amount of butter, as well as salt and pepper to the soup to help season it.
 Taste the broth, then add additional salt and/or pepper to suit your taste.
 I usually add a LOT of pepper to ours.

 Mix a couple spoonfuls of flour with some cold water (blend it well with a fork), and add it to the soup.
 This will help to thicken up the broth.

-Sure hope you will give these chicken n’ dumplings a try.
+Sure hope you will give these Southern-style chicken n’ dumplings a try.
 You might even enjoy a few other soups I have here on the blog, like Albondigas Soup, Chicken Wild Rice and Bacon Soup, or any of the soups you can find in the Recipe Index at the top of the page.

 There’s nothing better than having a big pot of Grandma’s Southern-Style Chicken n’ Dumplings available to slurp on during the cold Fall and Winter seasons!
 Enjoy!